ePages-de/epages-devportal/beyond-essence/experience/compass.md

 With our Commerce Cockpit we strive to support efficient and goal-oriented commerce workflows.
 Merchants are able to complete recurring working routines quickly and without disturbances.
 No matter if they run their business as a side project or full-time, the Commerce Cockpit allows them to work on tasks intuitively and with the least possible effort.
-We make sure that our merchants can focus on their business and that they are not distracted by obligatory tasks.
+We make sure that our merchants can focus on their business, and that they are not distracted by obligatory tasks.

 ### Customized

 Our merchants are diverse.
-They have different business cases, sell a variety of products, come from various backgrounds and have different levels of knowledge.
+They have different business cases, sell a variety of products, come from various backgrounds, and have different levels of knowledge.
 One cockpit that serves highly diverse needs and is suitable for different knowledge levels at the same time does not exist.
 Our Commerce Cockpit adapts to the merchants' needs.
 Each of them receives the function, the assistance, and the personalized suggestions they need in their current context and with their current knowledge level.